 The manufacturer is an Interested Party because it has interests that can be directly affected by the decision whether to allow mobile phone manufacturers to sponsor free Metro rides.
 Your stock ownership constitutes a Substantial Interest or Duty because it has a fair market value greater than \$15,000.
 You have a Conflict of Interest regarding the Board's consideration of the free rides because you have a Substantial Interest of Duty in an Interested Party.
-You should either recuse yourself from matters affecting the manufacturer's interests or, with the Ethics Officer's recommendation and the full Board's approval, make a declaration to participate notwithstanding the Conflict of Interest.
+You should either recuse yourself from matters affecting the manufacturer's interests or seek approval from the Chair of the Ethics Committee to make a declaration to participate notwithstanding the Conflict of Interest.